awst-austria/qa4sm/docs/developers_guide.md

 ## How to set up development environment

-In short: download and install Miniconda and use the official environment file to create a conda environment.
-Optionally set up the services used in operations - if you want to work on the parallelisation part of the webapp or test with the 'real' database system.
+TLDR: download and install Miniconda and use the official environment file to create a conda environment.
+Optionally set up the backend services - if you want to work on the parallelisation part of the webapp or test with the 'real' database system.
 If you don't, you don't need to install any services, only conda.
+You can also start with the easy installation and add the services later on.

 ## Install required development tools